mihajlo-k/CarND-Traffic-Sign-Classifier-Project/P3_writeup.md

 ##### Discussion

 First approach that was tested was LeNET that didn't produce very high accuracies.
 My assumption is that this is because of the number of convolutional layers.
 For the handwritten character recognition 2 layers are probably enough, since 2 levels of features could be assumed.
-Traffic signs are more complex and probably have at least one higher level of features to be captured by additional convolutional layers.
+Traffic signs are more complex and probably have at least one higher level of features more to be captured by additional convolutional layers.

 Focal loss algorithm seemed as something that should be considered in any classification task, so it is used here, and produced the increase in accuracy.